Area codes 816 and 975: History

-On June 4, 1997, the MPSC announced the split for October 12, 1997, when a permissive dialing period would commenced, until April 19, 1998, during which long-distance calls to the 660 territory could be completed using either 816 or 660.
+On June 4, 1997, the MPSC announced the split for October 12, 1997, when a permissive dialing period commenced, until April 19, 1998, during which long-distance calls to the 660 territory could be completed using either 816 or 660.

 In 2000, the Missouri PSC announced plans to create an overlay plan for the numbering plan area.
 On February 20, 2001, the overlay was approved by the North American Numbering Plan Administration (NANPA), by assigning area code 975 for service starting October 20, 2001, which was later postponed to May 5, 2002.
 The subsequent implementation of code preservation measures, such as number pooling, eliminated the immediate need for additional central office prefixes, prompting the MPSC to suspend implementation indefinitely.
 Despite Kansas City's continued growth, the Kansas City area was served by only 816 for over twenty additional years.

 Prior to October 2021, area code 816 had telephone numbers assigned for the central office code 988.
 In 2020, 988 was designated nationwide as a dialing code for the National Suicide Prevention Lifeline, which created a conflict for exchanges that permit seven-digit dialing.
 This area code was therefore scheduled to transition to ten-digit dialing by October 24, 2021.

 An October 2021 exhaust analysis by the NANPA projected central office code exhaustion by 2023.
 As a result, an overlay with area code 975 was scheduled with an in-service date of October 13, 2023.
 As ten-digit dialing was already in place, a permissive dialing period was not necessary.